the-sahilsuman/Ultimate-DevOps-Resources/README.md

 - [DevOps RoadMap](https://hashnode.com/n/90daysofdevops)

 ### Basic
+- Firstly go with Linux Command interface and basics of all commands.
 - Start with the fundamentals of programming, including Python and Bash.
 - Understand the basics of operating systems and networking.
 - Learn version control systems, such as Git.